redhat-developer/backstage-odo-devfile-plugin/packages/scaffolder-odo-actions-backend/README.md

 yarn add --cwd packages/backend @rm3l/plugin-scaffolder-odo-actions
 ```

-This will download the right `odo` binary for the operating system and architecture from the Red Hat servers at https://developers.redhat.com/content-gateway/rest/mirror/pub/openshift-v4/clients/odo/.
+This will download the right `odo` binary for the current operating system and architecture from the Red Hat servers at https://developers.redhat.com/content-gateway/rest/mirror/pub/openshift-v4/clients/odo/.

 This behavior can be customized by adding a new `"odo"` field in your `packages/backend/package.json` file, like so: